Spectrum of Random $d$-regular Graphs Up to the Edge: Introduction and Main Results

 We reserve letters in mathfrak mode, e.g. $\fa, \fb, \fc$, to represent universal constants, and use $\fC,\fC_1, \fC_2,\cdots$, to represent large universal constants, which may be different from line by line.
 We use letters in mathcal mode, e.g. $\cB, \cG, \cT$, to represent graphs, or subgraphs, and letters in mathbb mode, e.g. $\bB, \bG, \bT$, to represent set of vertices.
 We use letters in mathsf mode, e.g. $ \mathsf A, \mathsf B, \mathsf U, \mathsf W$ to represent index sets.
 For two quantities $X$ and $Y$ depending on $N$, we write that $X = \OO(Y )$ if there exists some universal constant such that $|X| \leq \fC Y$ .
 We write $X = \oo(Y )$, or $X \ll Y$ if the ratio $|X|/Y\rightarrow \infty$ as $N$ goes to infinity.
 We write $X\asymp Y$ or $X=\Omega(Y)$ if there exists a universal constant $\fC>0$ such that $ Y/\fC \leq |X| \leq \fC Y$.
 We remark that the implicit constants may depend on $d$.
 We write $a\vee b=\max\{a,b\}$ and $a\wedge b=\min\{a,b\}$.
 We denote $\qq{a,b} = [a,b]\cap\Z$ and $\qq{N} = \qq{1,N}$.
 We denote the complex upper half plane as $\bC^+$.
 We write a function $g\equiv 0$, if it is identically zero, and $g\not\equiv 0$, if it is not identically zero.

-\textbf{Acknowledgements } The research of J.H. is supported by the Simons Foundation as a Junior Fellow at the Simons Society of Fellows.
-The research of H.-T. Y. is partially supported by NSF grant DMS-1855509 and a Simons Investigator award.
+\textbf{Acknowledgements } The research of J.H. is supported by the Simons Foundation as a Junior Fellow at the Simons Society of Fellows, and NSF grant DMS-2054835.
+The research of H.-T. Y. is partially supported by NSF grant DMS-1855509 and DMS-2153335.